Kotlin/KEEP/proposals/context-receivers.md

 ```

 Context parameters are quite close to context receivers we're describing in this proposal — they also consume a context
 from a caller scope.
-So the example above can be easily translated into Kotlin preserving semantics:
+So the example above can be easily translated into Kotlin, preserving its semantics:

 ```kotlin
 // Can be called only in the scope with the context receiver of Comparator<Person> type